Elias-Fares/news_app/README.md

 Flutter: A cross-platform mobile development framework.
 New York Times API: A RESTful API that provides access to news articles from The New York Times.
+get: Empowers efficient state management, simplifying the process of handling and updating UI components.

 # Features: